As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Because these are pure plant extracts, and very expensive too, they just assume that these oils would last forever.
+Because these are pure plant extracts, and very expensive too, the general theory is that these oils last forever.
+This isn’t true.

 Using preservatives could possibly extend the life of the oils but they would also contaminate them, which defeats the purpose.